rhyslwells/Data-Archive/content/categories/OTHER/Testing_unittest.py.md

 ### Exploring Further

 - **Test Coverage**: Measure how much of your code is covered by tests.
 Tools like `coverage.py` can help identify untested parts of your code.
-- **Continuous Integration (CI)**: Automate the running of tests using CI tools like Jenkins, Travis CI, or GitHub Actions to ensure code quality in every commit.
+- **Continuous Integration (CI)**: Automate the running of tests using CI tools like Jenkins, Travis CI, or [[categories/devops/Github Actions|GitHub Actions]] to ensure code quality in every commit.
 - **Behavior-Driven Development (BDD)**: An extension of TDD that uses natural language to describe the behavior of software, often using tools like `pytest-bdd` or `behave`.

 2. **Edge Cases and Error Handling**: